 John sent me a message and told me his article reached quite a few people, and other than a number of people being concerned about his fast-food intake that week, the article was well-received.
 The article also sent a number of new readers to his blog; that fact helps answer the question of “why write about it?” but that’s just part of the answer, as I will elaborate below.

 At his suggestion, I reached out to the editors of Business Insider and offered to write my own article for their Real Money series that also featured a mutual friend Brandon (the Mad Fientist), Jerry (the Peerless Money Mentor) and several other men and women in various places and professions.
-My offer to record and relate my own spending habits was accepted on a Thursday and we started our week of detailed tracking the following Monday.Personal Capital, which automatically compiles our credit card and checking account expenditures, but for the purposes of the article, I paid a little closer attention, making sure every purchase down to $1.62 for rock-candy-on-a-stick was on the ledger.
+My offer to record and relate my own spending habits was accepted on a Thursday and we started our week of detailed tracking the following Monday.Empower, which automatically compiles our credit card and checking account expenditures, but for the purposes of the article, I paid a little closer attention, making sure every purchase down to $1.62 for rock-candy-on-a-stick was on the ledger.

 I wrote an introduction and accounted for our activities and daily expenses as we traveled to our second home and had some family fun for a week in northern Michigan.